A Guide to Rome's Papal Basilicas: Everything you Need to Know

 How to get to St John Lateran

 The easiest way to reach the Basilica of St John Lateran (San Giovanni) is to take the metro (Line A) to San Giovanni; you can see the basilica as soon as you walk out of the station.
-The tram 3 and various buses also stop in Piazza di San Giovanni/Porta di San Giovanni.
+Tram 3 and various buses also stop in Piazza di San Giovanni/Porta di San Giovanni.
 St John Lateran is walking distance from the Colosseum; just follow Via di San Giovanni in Laterano and you’ll be there in 5 minutes.

 Tickets & Entry to St John Lateran

-St John Lateran is open daily 7.00-18.30.
+St John Lateran is open daily from 7.00-18.30.
 Entry to the basilica is free and queues are usually short.

 What to see at St John Lateran